xvik/dropwizard-guicey/src/doc/docs/guide/test/junit4.md

     RuleChain is required because rules execution order is not guaranteed and configuration rule must obviously be executed before application rule.

-If you need to declare configurations common for all tests then declare rule instace in base test class and use it in chain (at each test):
+If you need to declare configurations common for all tests then declare rule instance in base test class and use it in chain (at each test):

 ```java